adib-the-noob/ADIB-the-NOOB/README.md

 * 🌍  I'm based in Cumilla, Chittagong, Bangladesh.
 * 🖥️  See my portfolio at [ADIB-the-NOOB](https://portfolio-adib-the-noob.vercel.app/)
 * ✉️  You can contact me at [mailtoadib010@gmail.com](mailto:mailtoadib010@gmail.com)
-* 🚀  I'm currently working on **FastAPI and Microsoft Azure**.
+* 🚀  I'm currently working on **A Social Media Application as a Backend Engineer**.
-* 🧠  I'm learning FastAPI, Cloud Computing, API Development, API architecture, Software Architecture, System Design and so on.
+* 🧠  I'm learning Software Engineering, Backend Engineering, Cloud Computing, API Development, API architecture, Software Architecture, System Design and so on.
 * 🤝  I'm open to collaborating on project in which I can contribute as a **Backend Developer**.
 * ⚡  I am so lazy!